This lesson will demonstrate how to create a feed in ArcGIS Velocity.

 In this quick lesson, you will be working with Marine Cadastre Automatic Identification System (AIS) data.
 You will create a feed to simulate historical AIS data (ship position observations) from a file.

-The configuration wizard you will use for creating a feed is a common one throughout the Analytics for IoT application.
+The configuration wizard you will use for creating a feed is a common one throughout the Velocity application.
 It is good to familiarize yourself with the process as you will be working with the configuration wizard whenever you are configuring input or output data components.

 This lesson is designed for beginners.
-You must have an ArcGIS Online account with access to ArcGIS Analytics for IoT.
+You must have an ArcGIS Online account with access to ArcGIS Velocity.
 Estimated time: 30 minutes.

 Explore options for creating feeds

-There are several places in the ArcGIS Analytics for IoT application you can access the configuration wizard to begin creating a feed.
+There are several places in the ArcGIS Velocity application you can access the configuration wizard to begin creating a feed.

-- Go to https://iot.arcgis.com and sign in with your ArcGIS Online credentials.
+- In a web browser, navigate to https://velocity.arcgis.com and sign in with your ArcGIS Online credentials.

 For the best experience, use Google Chrome or Mozilla Firefox.

 If you encounter issues signing in, contact your ArcGIS Online administrator.
-You may need to be assigned to an ArcGIS Online role with privileges to use ArcGIS Analytics for IoT.
+You may need to be assigned to an ArcGIS Online role with privileges to use ArcGIS Velocity.

 - Once you're signed in, you can create a new feed by clicking Create Feed from the Home page.